If you’ve ever had to administer medicine to your pup, you probably already know that it isn’t always easy.

 4. Animal Skins

-Many dogs would sell their soul for a bit of cooked chicken or salmon skin, and these items can be very effective for hiding pills.
+Many dogs would sell their soul for a bit of cooked chicken or salmon skin, and these items can be very effective for hiding pills or dog vitamins.

 Just cook up the skins on a cookie sheet until they are slightly crispy, wrap them around the pill in a tight ball and give your dog the tasty treat.
 The fats in the skin will help disguise most of the bad-tasting medicine.